King's Lynn: Modern

-A fearsome example of penal brutality occurred on 28 September 1708, when a seven-year-old boy, Michael Hammond, and his 11-year-old sister Ann were convicted of stealing a loaf of bread and sentenced to hanging.
-Their public executions took place near the South Gates.
-The Member of Parliament at the time was Sir Robert Walpole, generally regarded as the first Prime Minister of the United Kingdom.
+A grim example of early 18th-century penal severity occurred on 28 September 1708, when Michael Hammond, aged seven, and his 11-year-old sister Ann were convicted of stealing a loaf of bread and sentenced to death by hanging.
+Their executions took place publicly near the South Gate.
+The local Member of Parliament for King's Lynn at the time was Sir Robert Walpole, who served in the Parliament of Great Britain and is widely regarded as the de facto first Prime Minister, remaining the longest-serving in British history.

-The town's decline from the late 17th century was reversed by the arrival of the railways in 1847, mainly by the Great Eastern Railway, later the London and North Eastern Railway, running to Hunstanton, Dereham and Cambridge.
-The town was also served by the Midland and Great Northern Joint Railway (M&GN), with offices at Austin Street and a station at South Lynn (now dismantled), which was also its operational control centre.
-It relocated to Melton Constable.
-The M&GN lines across Norfolk closed to passengers in February 1959.
+The town's decline from the late 17th century was reversed with the arrival of the railways in 1847, primarily through the Great Eastern Railway—later the London and North Eastern Railway—which connected King's Lynn to Hunstanton, Dereham and Cambridge.
+The town was also served by the Midland and Great Northern Joint Railway (M&GN), whose offices stood on Austin Street, with a station at South Lynn (now dismantled) that served as its operational control centre before relocating to Melton Constable.
+The M&GN lines across Norfolk ceased passenger services in February 1959.

 The town's amenities continued to improve in the 20th century.
 A museum opened in 1904 and a public library in 1905.
 The first cinema, the Majestic, officially opened on 23 May 1928.
 (The year is marked in a stained-glass window on the front of the building.)
 The town council began a programme of regeneration in the 1930s.

-During the First World War, King's Lynn was one of the UK's first towns to suffer aerial bombing, on the night of 19 January 1915 by a naval Zeppelin, L4 (LZ 27), commanded by Captain Lieutenant Magnus von Platen-Hallermund.
-Eleven bombs were dropped, both incendiary and high explosive, doing much damage, killing two people in Bentinck Street and injuring several more.
-When the Second World War began in 1939, it was assumed that King's Lynn would be safe from bombing and many evacuees were sent from London, but the town suffered several raids.
+During the First World War, King's Lynn was among the first towns in England to suffer aerial bombing, when the German Imperial Navy's Zeppelin L 4 (LZ 27), commanded by Kapitänleutnant Magnus von Platen-Hallermund, dropped eleven bombs—both incendiary and high explosive—during the night of 19 January 1915.
+The raid caused significant damage across several residential areas: bombs fell near Tennyson Avenue and separately struck Bentinck Street, Albert Street, and other nearby locations.
+Two residents—26-year-old war widow Alice Gazely and 14-year-old Percy Goate—died from shock, and approximately thirteen others were injured.

+At the outbreak of the Second World War in 1939, King's Lynn was initially considered a safe area, and many evacuees were sent from London.
+However, the town experienced several bombing raids during the conflict.

-The local breweries had closed by the 1950s, but new industries included food canning in the 1930s and soup-making in the 1950s.
-In the 1960s, the council sought to encourage development by adding an industrial estate at Hardwick.
-The new trades arriving included light engineering, clothing and chemicals.
-Fishing remained important.
+By the 1950s, local breweries had closed, but new industries had emerged, including food canning in the 1930s and Campbell's soup production in the 1950s.
+In the 1960s, the council promoted economic development through the establishment of an industrial estate at Hardwick.

-In 1962, King's Lynn was classed as an overflow town for London.
-The population grew and estates were built at Woottons and Gaywood.
-The town centre was redeveloped in the 1960s and many earlier buildings knocked down.
-Lynnsport, a sports centre, opened in 1982.
-The corn exchange became a theatre in 1996.
+In 1962, King's Lynn was designated as an overspill town for London, leading to population growth and the development of new housing estates in areas such as the Woottons and Gaywood.
+The town centre was redeveloped during the 1960s, resulting in the demolition of many earlier buildings.
+Lynnsport, a major sports and leisure complex, opened in 1982, and the Corn Exchange in Tuesday Market Place was converted into a theatre in 1996.